 Quotes by Daniel Amen

-“18–40–60 rule.
-It says that when you are eighteen, you worry about what everyone thinks of you; when you are forty, you don’t give a damn what anyone thinks about you; and when you’re sixty, you realize no one has been thinking about you at all.”
+- “18–40–60 rule.
+It says that when you are eighteen, you worry about what everyone think of you; when you are forty, you don’t give a damn what anyone thinks about you; and when you’re sixty, you realize no one has been thinking about you at all.”

 Love your brain by reading Change Your Brain, Change Your Life and following Amen’s advice.
 Your mind will be more apt to help you get what you want out of life.